earik87/vim-baan/README.md

 Baan development plugin for Vim.
 It is activated with the files having the extension `.bc` or `.cln`.

-Features; Syntax highlighting, indentation, quick marking.
+Features; Syntax highlighting, indentation, quick marking, solution number tracking.

 ## Installation
 - Requirement; Vim 8.0 or a higher version.